Help in Emergency Situations

 Depending on both where the property concerned is located (in Austria or abroad) and which court (Austrian or US) is charged with handling the probate/estate, different tax regulations come to bear (Austrian or US tax laws).
 In order to avoid double taxation, Austria and the US have signed a double taxation treaty covering estate and gift taxes.

 In short, estate law are highly complex if estate laws of more than one counrty are involved.
-It is therefore highly recommended that you contact an attorney in both Austria (called "Notar") and the United States.
+It is therefore highly recommended that you contact a specialised attorney in Austria or the United States.

 Embassy of Austria